-I typically plan the soaps by season, so right now, I'm planning fall soaps.
+I typically plan the soaps by season, so right now, I'm planning my soaps for the year.
 Once I have the soaps planned, I figure out how to design them.

 I love for our soaps to look as good as they feel and work for your skin, so I plan how to put the soaps together to create the patterns I want.
 Then it's time to make the batches!